Alcohol Use Disorder

 Details

-Alcohol Use Disorder (AUD) is a chronic condition characterized by loss of control over drinking, tolerance, and withdrawal symptoms.
+Alcohol Use Disorder (AUD) is a chronic brain disorder characterized by loss of control over alcohol consumption, physical dependence, and continued use despite harmful consequences.
 It exists on a spectrum from mild to severe.

 💡 Real-Life Example